 The City's three major thoroughfares are NW Military Highway, Lockhill Selma Road, and De Zavala Road.
-Based on the 2016 traffic map as prepared by TxDOT, our City's traffic count at the intersection of NW Military Highway and De Zavala Road was 18,947 vehicles per day.
-With continued growth in the City of San Antonio, and with increased traffic congestion on its main thoroughfares NW Military Highway, De Zavala Road, and Lockhill Selma Road have experienced significant increases in their traffic counts.
+Based on the 2016 traffic map as prepared by Texas Department of Transportation (TxDOT), our City's traffic count at the intersection of NW Military Highway and De Zavala Road was 18,947 vehicles per day.
+With continued growth in the City of San Antonio, and with increased traffic congestion on its main thoroughfares, NW Military Highway, De Zavala Road, and Lockhill Selma Road have experienced significant increases in their traffic counts.
 In 2010, the traffic count at the intersection of NW Military Highway and De Zavala Road was 10,500 vehicles per day.
 This means traffic at this intersection has increased 80% in just six years.
 During the busiest times of the day, when the traffic count is at its highest, residents along NW Military Highway often find it difficult to safely turn onto or off NW Military Highway.
-This safety hazard forte residents is the primary motivation for the City partnering with TxDOT on a project to widen NW Military Highway and create a continuous center turn lane (see details on page 29X).
+This safety hazard for residents is the primary motivation for the City partnering with TxDOT on a project to widen

+NW Military Highway and create a continuous center turn lane (see details on page 29).
 In addition in 2018 TxDOT is providing a west bound turnabout for the intersection of Loop 1604 Frontage Road and NW Military Highway.
+These projects should improve the traffic flow in our City.